shoot-tree-search/sts/README.md

 # Alpacka

 This repository provides the implementation of agents introduced in the "Structure and randomness in planning and reinforcement learning" paper.
-It won't be maintained, but we are happy to discuss any concerns in the issues.
+We are happy to discuss any concerns in the issues.

 ## Quickstart